 Social media is a great way to promote the activities of your group and generate interest in your offerings.
-Social media services offer publicity opportunities and are also places to foster online communities.UVM maintains several general accounts, visible in the Social Media at UVM page.
+Social media services offer publicity opportunities and are also places to foster online communities.UVM maintains several general accounts, visible on the About UVM page.
 Your department is welcome to link to any of these.
 Many groups at UVM have their own social media presence, which is also worthwhile, provided it's maintained regularly.

 Facebook and Twitter: When is Facebook appropriate, when is Twitter?

 Both Facebook and Twitter have their advantages depending on your group's communication goals.

 Twitter: Keep in mind that people often refer to Twitter as "micro-blogging"--it's a platform for you or your office Tweeter to have a voice and to develop a bit of a personality as you promote research, events, and goings-on.
 People who use Twitter want to be recognized, followed, and stand out from the crowd, and likewise, you'd want to follow others by re-tweeting their comments and generally engaging in the Twitter universe.
 In this universe, you provide jumping-off points or short updates.
 Twitter users select who they want to hear from and what they want to hear about.
 It's somewhat like engaging in various discussions.

 Facebook: Facebook is a great way to gather friends for your department/organization and to communicate with them.You also provide a platform to connect your friends with each other.
 Facebook tends to offer a more inclusive environment--people become your friends or like you, and then they can follow what you make available to them.
 Facebook also offers space for more unlimited messaging, inclusion of videos, audio, photos, etc. General users of Facebook might choose to write tidbits that are somewhat mundane ("great burrito for lunch!") but as a department, you might use it for showcasing some photos from an event, an upcoming brown bag lunch series, etc.